 If you want to escape the city, head to the suburbs.
 There’s more to do in well-established far North Dallas than in far South Dallas, which is still developing.
 Addison is a restaurant lover’s paradise.
 Frisco holds attractions like the Dr. Pepper Ballpark and IKEA (hey, don’t pretend that isn’t a tourist destination).
 There’s plenty to explore North of the city when you need a break from Downtown.

 Heels over Cowboy Boots

 Dallas is not the country rodeo some people imagine it to be.
-While you can definitely break out your boots and cowboy hat in Fort Worth, Dallas is a place for more business casual looks.
-Try shopping at the flagship Neiman-Marcus Downtown to get some ideas of what Dallas style is like.
+While you can definitely break out your boots and a cowboy hat in Fort Worth, Dallas is a place for more business casual looks.
+Try shopping at the flagship Neiman Marcus Downtown to get some ideas of what Dallas style is like.